Is it safe for a woman to have an occasional beer, glass of wine, or other alcoholic beverage when she is pregnant?

-Dr. Kenneth Jones – First named “Fetal Alcohol Syndrome” in 1973
+Dr. Kenneth Jones – Researcher who co-discovered “Fetal Alcohol Syndrome” in 1973

 “When talking about the prenatal effects of alcohol we usually think exclusively about the dose, the strength, and the timing of alcohol exposure.
 However, perhaps even more important are factors involving the mother – her genetic background and nutritional status to name just two.
 Based on those maternal factors, what may be a completely safe amount of alcohol for one woman to drink during her pregnancy may be a serious problem for another woman’s developing fetus.
 Without knowing those genetic and nutritional factors that are critically involved with the way a woman metabolizes alcohol, it is not possible to make any generalizations about a “safe” amount of alcohol during pregnancy.
 What may be” safe” for one woman may be “devastating” for another woman’s unborn baby.”

 Dr. Michael Charness – Harvard Medical School: